|Home > Help >Membership & account>Rules & policies>Authenticity disclaimers|

 What are the guidelines?

 Members may be able to find out if an item is authentic by contacting the manufacturer or trademark owner directly.
-For more information, please visit the About Me pages of our Verified Rights Owners (VeRO) participants.
+For more information, please visit our Verified Rights Owners (VeRO) Participant pages.

 You can also read information about trademarks.